revaturelabs/interviewquestions/InterviewSpecificQuestions/Angular/07-DataBinding.md

 <summary><b>Show Answer</b></summary>
 <blockquote markdown="1">

-In `app.component.html`, create a button and have `Click Me` enclosed with the `<button>` tag.
-When the user clicked on the button, we should greet the user with the message "Welcome to my angular app".
-We need data binding.
+In `app.component.html`, create a button and have `Click Me` enclosed with the `<button>` tag.When the user clicked on the button, we should greet the user with the message "Welcome to my angular app".We need data binding.

 ```html
 <button (click)="onClick()"> Click Me</button>